DidacRomero/Networks-Online-Games-HW/README.md

 Same as the default ones for the practice.

 ### KEYBOARD
-- Steer Spaceshio: A/D Keys
+- Steer Spaceship: A/D Keys
 - Move Forward: DOWN Arrow Key
 - Shoot Laser: LEFT Arrow Key